UTAH’S DETALING SERVICE

 The Pinnacle of all Detailing…

 This blog may or may not be the pinnacle of all detailing… removing melted crayon and candy from a car.
-I can’t count the amount of interior detail jobs I’ve done when either a melted crayon or melted gummy candy had softened, melted, and somehow hardened it’s way into the carpet, cracks and crevasses of a vehicle.
-Unfortunately this might be the way you have described the interior of your vehicle to a friend… you may have said things like, “there’s melted crayon in the back cup holder” or “there’s a melted gummy bear on the car mat on the passenger side”.
+I can’t count the number of interior detail jobs I’ve done when either a melted crayon or melted gummy candy had softened, melted, and somehow hardened its way into the carpet, cracks, and crevasses of a vehicle.
+Unfortunately, this might be the way you have described the interior of your vehicle to a friend… you may have said things like, “there’s melted crayon in the back cup holder” or “there’s a melted gummy bear on the car mat on the passenger side”.
 If you’ve never said those words you’ve at least thought them or have heard someone say it.
-If you’ve never heard anyone say anything like that I promise you know someone who has.
-The thing I’m trying to get at is that melted substances in vehicles happens to the best of us in one way or another.
+If you’ve never heard anyone say anything like that I promise that you know someone who has.
+The thing I’m trying to get at is that melted substances in vehicles happen to the best of us in one way or another.
 It’s a fact (that I may or may not have made up for the support of my writings today).